fgenolini/sill/README.md

 ## Development

-Written in C18, using the raylib game library, under Ubuntu Linux.
+Written in C (C23 standard), using the raylib game library, under Ubuntu Linux.